atreyasha/spp-explainability/docs/develop.md

             self-loops and epsilon transitions for improved
             generalization

+            1.  read more about cross module logger imports, fix this to be done correctly and try few experiments to see how it works, this will help in allowing for cross module functions to be imported

+            2.  try higher precision computing in case this would help with a smaller model -\> perhaps convert everything to DoubleTensor if this helps later on

+            3.  try to use pure bash script for grid search instead of developing another python script -\> need some way of pre-determining grid search space

 2. Run SoPa++ for multiple runs to survey performance -\> run on all variants and data-set portions with (repeated) grid-search to get plenty of candidates, means and standard deviations